-We checked online to see how many types of coffee beverages there are… it turns out, it’s quite a lot.
+We checked online to see how many types of coffee beverages there are… it turns out, there’s quite a lot.
 Over thirty different types were listed on one website, and more than forty on another.
 To save us all some time, we will confine this list to the most commonplace coffees available, and what many Canstar Blue staff deem the most delicious.

 You can make this type of coffee quite simply by adding hot water to a shot of espresso coffee.
 It has been said that American soldiers during the Second World War would make this type of coffee to make their beverages last longer.
 It was then (apparently) adopted by American baristas after the war.